Matanatr96/DecoderProBurpSuite/README.md

 ## Getting Started

-1. Download  Burpsuite and simply the burp.jar file in this repo (burp/out/artifacts/burp_jar/burp.jar)
+1. Download  Burp Suite and simply find the burp.jar file in this repo (out/artifacts/burp_jar/burp.jar)
 2. Upload it using the extender page

 ### Editing the regex